neonmik/Wave-Machine-Firmware/README.md

 Things to implement:

 - Prove hardware functions (MIDI)

 - Improve Arp functionality:
-    - currently has a random low note on release of arp (noticable in high octaves)
     - currently wont play only one note...
     - Needs direction functionality

 - Improve Pagintation funtionality:
-    - Make sure it always pulls values from presets (especially on start up)
+    - Make sure it always pulls values from presets (especially on start up) - this will require some tweaking of how the presets handle the input, and then make sure that it can pull that back correctly.

 - Improve Oscillator script - current bugs include:
     - Improve ADSR - some confusion if you release key in attack stage, skips DS and jumps to release.
     - Add logarithmic compression or soft clipping algorithm to the output sample (instead of hard cliping, but keep the option) to allow a better volume output/use more of the 12 bit output

 - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

 - Implement USB-MIDI and MIDI